jstrub3/jstrub3.github.io/_posts/2020-04-08-simple-inverse-kinematics.md

 tags: [code, animation, unity]
 ---

-(This mini-project was inspired by Coding Trains Inverse Kinematics videos, located here: https://thecodingtrain.com/CodingChallenges/064.2-inverse-kinematics.html)
+(This mini-project was inspired by [Coding Train Inverse Kinematics]({https://thecodingtrain.com/CodingChallenges/064.2-inverse-kinematics.html}) videos)

 Every once in a while I like to take a look at part of game development outside of UI.
 Some days it's Unity shaders, some days it's Python Flask server framework.
 I really like the Coding Train's videos, and I ran across a p5.js version of inverse kinematics.
 The idea is